masonchandler05/UCARE-Graphics/Daily Journal.md

 - make sure that we get the timing for all of the judgements: It seems to already be done with timestamps
 - choose a few more state pairings (limit to 7-8 total state pairs, ie 21-24 total judgements)

+8/4/25:
+- added more visuals to shiny app so it has 9 total (3 of each)
+* to do
+- make it so it has directions for each of the judgements

+9/3/24:
+- finished shiny app with 9 visuals, 27 total judgements
+- has all proper functionality
+- ready for testing?